Share This Post

 • Oral Antifungals.
 These medications work by inhibiting fungal cell membrane synthesis, but they may require prolonged use to be effective against dermatophytomas.
 Side effects can be serious.

 • Topical Antifungals.
-Topical treatments alone are often insufficient, but they may be used in combination with oral antifungals.
+Topical treatments alone are often insufficient.
+However, combination with oral antifungals may be used.

 • Mechanical Debridement.
 Physical removal of the fungal mass through debridement can enhance the effectiveness of antifungal therapies.
 This may involve manual filing, laser therapy or chemical treatments to soften and remove the infected nail tissue.